sherwyn11/Krypto/README.md

-# Blockchain-Visualization
+# Krypto
-A simple web app using ReactJS to demonstrate the working of a blockchain
+A simple web app using ReactJS to demonstrate the working of a blockchain in cryptocurrency

 ## What is Blockchain Technology?
 Blockchain, sometimes referred to as Distributed Ledger Technology (DLT), makes the history of any digital asset unalterable and transparent through the use of decentralization and cryptographic hashing.